 If you like indulgent rich chocolatey desserts, you are probably going to enjoy a Stout or Porter beer with its hint of chocolate and coffee notes.
 You might even enjoy the creaminess of an Oatmeal stout too.

-Cheese and beer can complement each other really well and be another ideal way of learning to enjoy the taste of beer while indulging in some of your favorite nibbles.
+Cheese and beer can complement each other really well.
+This pairing is an ideal way of learning to enjoy the taste of beer while indulging in some of your favorite nibbles.

 You can drink beer without tasting it if you try hard enough!
-Breathing in slowly and exhaling air from your mouth, while avoiding using your nose can help eliminate that beer taste.
+Breathing in slowly and exhaling air from your mouth, and avoiding using your nose can help eliminate that beer taste.

 But perhaps the question should be, why would you want to drink beer without tasting it?
 There’s a whole range of beers out there on the craft beer scene, each with its own different flavors and tastes.
 What’s to say you just haven’t tasted the right one yet?